markdoliner/check_xmpp_dns/README.md

 Overview
 ========
-This is a python WSGI application that prints the DNS SRV records used for XMPP.
+This is a python ASGI application that prints the DNS SRV records used for XMPP.
 You can see it running at https://kingant.net/check_xmpp_dns/

 Source available at https://github.com/markdoliner/check_xmpp_dns